 Getting to Rothera proved to be an emotional and physical strain.
 A number of the participants were highly sensitive to motion sickness (myself included), so there was a discussion as to whether or not to make the attempt since the sea ice would likely necessitate making the voyage through open sea.
 We held a blind vote and it was initially decided to not make the attempt.
 The leadership team had decided to act with empathy and in solidarity with those who were anxious about the anticipated nausea that would be induced by the roughness of the open sea.

 While I am one of those highly sensitive people, I had still voted to forge ahead knowing that the likelihood of making it again would be slim.
-The mood on the ship subdued as we processed the information.
+The mood on the ship was subdued as we processed the information.
 The next day, however, there was a reversal of the decision since more information on sea conditions had come to light.
 The captain and a number of crew had not ventured this far south and were keen to push on since this is the only time during the season (late summer) when the sea ice is relatively thin and this could be attempted.

 Pushing through the sea ice was a surreal experience.
-There is calmness despite the loud cracks and scraping noise against the bow as the ship plowed slowly through the sea ice.
+There was a calmness despite the loud cracks and scraping noise against the bow as the ship plowed slowly through the sea ice.
 Progress was very slow as we pushed our way south.
 One of the crew from the bridge was stationed on the bow to provide regular updates to the captain to ensure we would not be in peril from the sea ice.
 As soon as we had forged ahead a little way, the ice would close quickly from behind enveloping the ship in whiteness.

 The austere seascape was broken up by sightings of seals whose dark shapes dotted the sheets of sea ice.
 Sea ice provides important habitat for the seals and penguins during the winter months in Antarctic.
 Most of us lingered on deck, despite the cold, to watch as the Ushuaia made its way through the sea ice.
 As we broke through the sea ice and into open water, the scenery changed to reveal calm water mirroring majestic icebergs.